-7.4 Predictive Modelling of Aboriginal Cultural Heritage
+7.4 Predictive Modelling of Aboriginal Cultural Heritage (Pre-Survey)

 The desktop review identified a moderate potential for archaeological materials to be within the Development Area prior European settlement.
-It is anticipated that should heritage be located within the Development Area, it is likely to be limited to single artefacts and/or scatters of stone artefacts and shell and scarred or modified trees.
+It is anticipated that should heritage be located within the Development Area, it was likely to be limited to single artefacts and/or scatters of stone artefacts and shell and scarred or modified trees.

-Due to the extensive ground disturbance following European settlement, there is considered an overall low potential for evidence of Aboriginal occupation to occur within the Development Area, apart from perhaps a 'background scatter' of Aboriginal stone tools, as would be expected given the ethnohistorical accounts of occupation of the region (Section 7.1).
+Due to the extensive ground disturbance following European settlement, it was considered that there was a generally low potential for evidence of scientifically significant Aboriginal sites to occur within the Development Area.
+It was presumed that evidence of Aboriginal occupation would largely be limited to a 'background scatter' of Aboriginal stone tools, as would be expected given the ethnohistorical accounts of occupation of the region (Section 7.1).